MA in English

 Electives (9 hours):

-Choose three courses from these approved electives (two of which must be in literature courses):
+Choose three courses from these approved electives (two must be literature courses):

 ENGL 6306 Seminar in English Literature 1900 to Present